Four 49ers finish in double figures as Long Beach State wins by 22.

 Follow Coach Monson and LBSU basketball on Twitter

-Dan Monson has rebuilt the Long Beach State basketball program in his five seasons with the 49ers.
+Dan Monson has rebuilt the Long Beach State basketball program in his seven seasons with The Beach.

-Monson has taken a program that won just six games in his first season at LBSU to back-to-back regular-season Big West Conference championships and an appearance in the 2012 NCAA Tournament.
+Monson has taken a program that won just six games in his first season at LBSU to three Big West titles, six straight top three finishes, two NIT appearances and a trip to the 2012 NCAA Tournament.

-Monson has built the 49er program around a solid nucleus of players he recruited to play at LBSU.
+LBSU's championship season in 2012-13 came on the heels of a four-year run based on a nucleus of solid recruiting in his first few years on campus.
 His first recruiting class featured Greg Plater, the second-leading all-time 3-point shooter at the school, while his second recruiting class of Larry Anderson, Eugene Phelps, T.J.
 Robinson and Casper Ware may go down in school history as the best recruiting class of all-time at Long Beach State.